tsuideni-works/tsuideni-works.github.io/terms-and-conditions.md

 **Intellectual Property Protection**
 <br />
 We will respond to alleged infringement notices that comply with the Digital Millennium Copyright Act of 1998 (“DMCA”).
-If you believe that your copyrighted work has been copied in a way that constitutes copyright infringement and is accessible via the Application, plea notify us as set forth in the DMCA.
+If you believe that your copyrighted work has been copied in a way that constitutes copyright infringement and is accessible via the Application, please notify us via [email](mailto:tsuideniworks@gmail.com) as set forth in the DMCA.
 For your complaint to be valid under the DMCA, you must provide the following information in writing:
 1. An electronic or physical signature of a person authorized to act on behalf of the copyright owner;
 2. Identification of the copyrighted work that you claim has been infringed;
 3. Identification of the material that is claimed to be infringing and where it is located on the Application;